Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Methods

 Note that in this case, we cannot employ the idea of a two-player minimax game used in GAN \citep{gan} directly since we cannot modify the embedding neural network $\mathcal{F}$, although this idea does seem attractive at first glance.

 However, if we wanted to train a pair $(\mathcal{F},\mathcal{G})$ together, that could be possible.
-That being said, that is a great topic for future research, but for now we restrict ourselves $\mathcal{F}$ to be fixed.
+That is an excellent topic for future research, but for now, we restrict ourselves $\mathcal{F}$ to be fixed.